 We break ethnicity down into five main groups: White, Black, Asian, Mixed or Other ethnic group.
 Where the numbers in each group are large enough to report without the risk of identifying individuals, we will report data about each group separately.
 If the numbers are too small, while the experience of people making up the Black, Asian, Mixed or Other ethnic group will not be the same, we will report these groups together, alongside the White group.
 We refer to this group as the Black, Asian and minority ethnic group, and, unlike the report for 2018/19, we will not be using the acronym 'BAME'.
-This is why, in the overview chart below, only the Black, Asian and minority ethnic group and the White group are shown.
-A more detailed breakdown can be found from page 16.
+This is why, in the overview table below, only the Black, Asian and minority ethnic group and the White group are shown.
+A more detailed breakdown can be found under Diversity profile: Stages 1 and 2, Ethnicity [#Ethnicity].